-For use with DL-WINDOWS software, refer to OI237.
+For use with DL-WINDOWS software, refer to Ol237.
 AL-PCI interface cable is needed.

-59. Reserved

-I $\overline{}$ κ O п O ι. ĸ

-60. Number of Attempts Before Lockout ; 6 0 ; L ]: (Numh er of Attempts

-Used with Function 61

-- Number of attempts before lockout must be 1-9 attempts. - The number of attempts is reduced by half every time the keypad is locked out without a successful code entry (default is 6 attempts). - The attempt count is reset each time a valid code is entered.

-61. Set the Attempts Lockout Time ; 6 1 ; []: (l Lockout Time

-Function 61 determines the length of time the keypad is locked-out after a series of unsuccessful attempts (default is 15 seconds).
-Used with Function 60.

-• Lockout Time must be 1-60 seconds.

-62-63.
-Reserved

-REMOTE INPUT

-Remote Input

-- Wire a Normally Open Contact to Wires (White & White).
-Momentarily close switch to unlock door to allow person to pass through door. - Enter the functions below to Disable/Enable the Remote Input.
+Uploading or downloading can only be performed at the Primary Lock Side where the standard red and black communication port is located.

+60. Number of Attempts Before Lockout ; 6 0 ; []: (Number of Attempts) Number of attempts before lockout must be 1-9 attempts.
+The number of attempts is reduced by half every time the keypad is locked out without a successful code entry (default is 6 attempts).
+The attempt count is reset each time a valid code is entered.
+4 61.
+Set the Attempts Lockout Time ; 6 1 ; []: (Lockout Time) Lockout Time must be 1-60 seconds.
+How long the keypad is locked-out after a series of unsuccessful attempts (default is 18 seconds).
+4 62.
+Add/Delete/Change User Codes 2-2000 ; 6 2 ; [] ; []: (User Number) (User Code) User Number must be between 2 and 2000.
+User Codes entered are enabled for use with the Primary side keypad only.
+To delete a code, leave the User Code blank and wait for the rapid beeping to stop, then press and hold: for three seconds to exit Programming Mode.
+If more programming is desired, re-enter Programming Mode.
+User Code must be 3-6 digits.
+Each User Code can be thought of as a person.
+As long as each person possesses their own unique User Code, you can control access to the lock by adding or deleting User Codes.
+See "Terminology Used in this Manual" on page 6 for more information.
+3 63.
+Add/Delete/Change User Codes 2-2000 ; 6 3 ; [] ; []: (User Number) (User Code) Same as Function 62, except User Codes entered are enabled for use with the Secondary side keypad only.
+3 REMOTE INPUT Remote Input Wire a Normally Open Contact to Wires (White & White).
+Momentarily close switch to unlock door to allow person to pass through door.
+Enter the functions below to Disable/Enable the Remote Input.
 NOTE: The Remote Input is enabled as part of the default program.
+2

-64. Disable Remote Input 6 4 :
+64. Disable Remote Input : 6 4 :